 What was your process like prior to that?

-It was a lot more loose and free.
+It was a lot looser and free.
 Not in a good way, though.
 No schedules.
 No organization.
 No release dates.
 I was releasing music, a lot, but it didn't have the same direction that came after becoming a father.
-Being a young dude pursuing music without any responsibilities outside of himself and his own bills gives you this freedom of self that sometimes can hold you back from figuring out who you are and what your purpose truly is.
+Being a young dude pursuing music without any responsibilities outside of himself and his own bills give you this freedom of self that sometimes can hold you back from figuring out who you are and what your purpose truly is.
 Not saying a child does that for everyone, but it definitely changed my writing.
 I was trying to be someone I wasn't in my music, I didn't care about repercussions of things I said in my music.
 I was like Peter Parker with the spider bite but Uncle Ben hadn't died yet.
 I needed that life-changing moment.

 Would you say you’re a more organized creative now?
 Does that help the music?

 Definitely more organized now.
 Even more so, since my son is in school and has his own schedule that I have to keep him on as a father.
 So it will help me organize studio dates and times.
 I'll fly out so I can still get to be part of his day.
 Depending on your priorities, it can help or hurt the music—I've learned that just from trying to learn how to balance it.
 I would feel overwhelmed when I'm in the midst of promoting or touring for a new project but I also want to enjoy all of the moments I can with my son.

 Too many people feel like they'll get those times back or be able to create them when they want to, but that's not how it works.
 So I would have to say it helps the music have a certain style of rollout and release schedule which also helps an artist be able to balance his personal life.
 But if the artist creates better by having a more free lifestyle and schedule, then it can definitely have a negative effect as well.